-In September of 2002, the California Institution for Women in Chino, CA, became the first prison within the state of California to have a Service Dog Training Program.
-Canine Support Teams is proud of its “Prison Pup Program” where the inmate trainers play a vital role in the advanced training of our service dogs for the disabled community.
+In September of 2002, partnering with Canine Support Teams, the California Institution for Women in Chino, California, became the first prison within the state of California to have a Service Dog Training Program.